I’ve very much warmed to the photographer’s quote that precedes the press release:

 The reason I’m quoting Judith here at length is because I wished more photographers were informing me about how their pictures came about respectively what preceeded the picture taking and what then followed.
 For the picture taking I warm to most is documenting a process.

 It is a small-format tome, most pics are in black and white.
-It is a work that – as Juno Gemes points out in his introduction – stands “in the tradition of Tina Modotti and Josef Koudelka – a generation of documentary photographers who believe fervently that if you show people what is actually happening in the world, they will understand and be moved to demand change.”
+It is a work that – as Juno Gemes points out in her introduction – stands “in the tradition of Tina Modotti and Josef Koudelka – a generation of documentary photographers who believe fervently that if you show people what is actually happening in the world, they will understand and be moved to demand change.”

 What makes this work dear to me is how photographs and captions/texts complement each other.
 In my experience, this is rare.
 Moreover, that Judith Crispin made me see anew how all is connected.
 As Alan Watts (in: The Book on the Taboo Against Knowing Who You are) once penned: “We often say that you can only think of one thing at a time.
 The truth is that in looking at the world bit by bit we convince ourselves that it consists of separate things, and so give ourselves the problem of how these things are connected and how they cause and effect each other.
 The problem would never have arisen if we had been aware that it was just our way of looking at the world which had chopped it up into separate bits, things, events, causes, and effects.
 We do not see that the world is all of a piece …”

 The Story of the Indigenous Warlpiri People of Australia’s Northern Tanami Desert